Is LLU a faith-based institution?

 How many applications do you receive?
 How many students do you accept per year?

-On average, we receive 400 - 600 completed applications.
-The class size is 85 students.
+On average, we receive 400-600 applications.
+The average class size is 75 students.

 I have completed coursework outside of the United States.
 Should I have my international transcripts evaluated prior to applying?